Birkenstock: High fashion

-In 2012 Birkenstocks were spotted on a Céline runway in Paris.
+Birkenstock has been collaborating with fashion brands and designers since the early 2000s.
+The third collaboration - initially the most significant due to its duration - was with Heidi Klum and began in 2003.
+In 2012, Birkenstocks were spotted on a Céline runway in Paris.
 Called "Furkenstocks", this recreation of the Arizona sandal incorporated a mink-covered footbed.
-Many other designers have also created their version of the sandal, including Giambattista Valli and Givenchy.
+The "Furkenstocks" caused a sensation and soon, Birkenstock sandals were appearing in fashion magazines once again.
+Besides Céline's creative director Phoebe Philo, many other designers have also created their version of the sandal, including Giambattista Valli and Givenchy.

 In 2019 Valentino collaborated with Birkenstock to create their version of the sandal featured at Men's Paris Fashion Week.

-On June 3, 2021, the Birkenstock Group announced a collaboration with fashion designer Rick Owens.
+On 3 June 2021, the Birkenstock Group announced a collaboration with fashion designer Rick Owens.
 Starting on June 4 of that year, interpretations of the Arizona and Boston models were released.
 A new Rotterdam style was also presented and released for sale.